kptdev/kpt/site/guides/namespace-provisioning-cli.md

 ### Repositories

 Platform teams will have to setup two repos:
-1.Blueprint repo where reusable kpt packages will live.
+1. Blueprint repo where reusable kpt packages will live.
-2.Deployment repo where instances of packages that will be deployed to a kubernetes cluster will live.
+2. Deployment repo where instances of packages that will be deployed to a kubernetes cluster will live.
 Users will create deployable packages from the packages in the blueprint repo.